-Nathan and Lindsay Yentsch first began discussing their desire to adopt before they were married.
-Later, as they prepared to move overseas for work, they discovered that it was unlikely they would be able to have children biologically.
+The Yentsch family first began discussing their desire to adopt before they were married.
+Later, as Nathan and Lindsay prepared to move overseas for work, they discovered that it was unlikely they would be able to have children biologically.

 “We really wrestled with the Lord as we tried to decide if God desired for us to add to our family or not,” Nathan said.
 “However, one question we kept coming back to was, Why not?
 As we asked that question and attempted to answer it, our desire to adopt children into our family grew.
 We believe this was a gift from God and confirmation to our hearts that prompted us to begin this journey.”